taichi-dev/taichi/docs/rfcs/20220413-aot-for-all-snode.md

 Similarly, `SNodeTreeBuilder.build()` doesn't allocate memory for the tree.
 It only builds *the type of* a SNode tree.
 You can later instantiate a tree with `tree_t.instantiate()`.
 There are a few reasons behind this type-tree decoupling design:

 1. We have explicit access to the SNode tree type.
 This is a must for AOT, but can also be used as type annotations for enhanced language formality.
-2. We can instantiate as many trees as necessary using this type.
+2. We can instantiate as many trees as we want from this type.

 Inside a Taichi kernel, the entire tree can be used in the following way: